The best hotels in Praia

 Tarrafal in the north of Santiago island is the island's most beautiful beach, but it's a 90-minute shared aluguer ride from Sucupira Market terminal.
 Go early, take water, and plan to spend the whole day. there's no rush to be back by noon.
 The beach is wide, calm, and about as uncrowded as you can get in a capital city's orbit.

-Praia's best neighborhoods
+Praia's best hotel regions

 Plateau is where you want to be for culture, walkability, and that classic colonial atmosphere. it's the obvious starting point.
 But if a sea view and calmer streets matter more, Prainha and Chã de Areia punch well above their weight.